-On 7 December 2017, the Electoral Legislation Amendment (Electoral Funding and Disclosure Reform) Bill 2017 (Foreign Donations Bill) was introduced into Parliament, addressing the second JSCEM interim report.
-The Foreign Donations Bill contains a range of measures that seek to improve public confidence in the integrity of the electoral system by:
+On 30 November 2018 the Electoral Legislation Amendment (Electoral Funding and Disclosure Reform) Act 2018 (Foreign Donations Act) became law, addressing the second JSCEM interim report.
+The Foreign Donations Act contains a range of measures that seek to improve public confidence in the integrity of the electoral system by:

 - improving the transparency of political finance, and

 - preventing undue influence on Australian democracy, and the perception thereof.

 The Government has also addressed the issues around mechanisms to assure the public that all members of the Parliament are constitutionally eligible to serve.
 The Electoral and Referendum Amendment (Eligibility) Regulations 2018 introduced a voluntary checklist to change and improve the nomination process for candidates, effective from 30 May 2018.
 The change added an eligibility checklist to the candidate nomination forms, which candidates may choose to complete upon nomination.
 The Government introduced legislation on 6 December 2018 – the Electoral Legislation Amendment (Modernisation and Other Measures) Bill 2018 - making it compulsory for candidates nominating at the next federal election to complete a checklist demonstrating their eligibility under section 44 of the Constitution.